pavlo/coreos-utils/private-network-env-generator/README.md

 Some providers, such as Rackspace, inject the `COREOS_PRIVATE_IPV4` variable pointed to Service Network even when a real private network is available.
 This would make difficulties for you if your services need to bind to the real private network.

-This service is a simple script that receives a network interface to get the IP address for and saves it in `/etc/private-network-environment` file like this:
+This service is a simple script that receives a network interface to get the IP address for and saves the address in `/etc/private-network-environment` file like this:

 ```bash
 COREOS_REAL_PRIVATE_IP=192.168.3.1